ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 to be simulated.
 Thus, you can expect four separate simulations to be run, one for each.

 .. warning::
-    Keep in mind when writing your branches file that varying the time step, start or end time, or the population size will make profiling jobs very difficult and runs the risk of breaking our output writing tools.
+    Varying the time step, start or end time, or the population size of a simulation will make profiling very difficult and runs the risk of breaking our output writing tools.

 Interaction with Uncertainty